Updated: May 2

-By the end of 45 days, your brain will no loner be addicted and you would have formed healthier habits.
+By the end of 45 days, your brain will no longer be addicted and you would have formed healthier habits.
 So, you are by definition now a non-smoker and will have the same reaction to smoking as a non-smoker.
 But it does not mean that you will not pick up the habit and become addicted again to smoking and vaping again.
 The choice to be a non-smoker or to become addicted again to smoking and vaping is up to you to decide.
 In our practice, survey of our clients shows that 100% remain a non-smoker after 3 months.
 82.1% remain a non-smoker after 3 years.
 58.3% remain a non-smoker after 10 years.

 What are the reasons for the relapse?

-The five main reason for the relapse are: (1) recreational drug use, (2) increase in stress levels over a period more than a month due to problems in relationships, finances and grief and loss, (3) deterioration in mental and psychological health, (4) pre-existing high risk-taking behaviours and underlying personality issues, and (5) trigger by other addictions e.g. video games addiction, sex addiction, pornography and gambling.
+The five main reason for the relapse are: (1) recreational drug use, (2) increase in stress levels over a period of more than a month due to problems in relationships, finances and grief and loss, (3) deterioration in mental and psychological health, (4) pre-existing high risk-taking behaviours and underlying personality issues, and (5) triggered by other addictions e.g. video games addiction, sex addiction, pornography and gambling.

 Learn self-hypnosis to help you make better choices in life.
 Our online course can teach you how to effectively use self-hypnosis to create the you that you can be proud of.
 Sign-up NOW!